chris-townsend/project-one/README.md

 - The goal of the website is to showcase Chris's landscape photography prints with the potential for users to contact the publisher if neccesary by using the contact form provided
 - The website will have an about page which contains infomation about the author and also a team section
 - Display a small gallery
-- Links to wiki pages on how the website was created using HTML, CSS & GitHub
+- Links to wiki pages to show information on how the website was created by using HTML, CSS & GitHub
-- Links to social media sites
+- Fixed social media links at the bottom of the screen to attract returning viewers

 ![Am I responsive](./assets/images/am-i-responsive.webp)